Documenting the American South Logo

 William C. Friday, December 18, 1990.
 Interview L-0049.

-University of North Carolina President William C. Friday Discusses his Professional Relationship with Anne Queen: Former President of the University of North Carolina, William C. Friday, describes his working relationship with Anne Queen, who was director of the campus YWCA and YMCA-YWCA from the late 1950s into the 1970s.
+University of North Carolina President William C. Friday Discusses his Professional Relationship with Anne Queen: Former president of the University of North Carolina, William C. Friday, describes his working relationship with Anne Queen, who was director of the Campus Y from the late 1950s into the 1970s.
 Friday discusses Queen's relationship with students and her leadership qualities.

 Interviewee: William C. Friday Interviewer: Cindy Cheatham